DaveLeroy64/desktop-gui/readme.md

 - Polscraper
     - Boolean "apply weighting" tickbox to polscraper data to weigh down 'topics' that are ridiculously overused
-    - B and C display options - add ability to display posts by country on table and as bar chart
-    - Also add ability to show line plot of single country number of posts
     - Remove datagraph.clear() statements as default whenever graph is populated - only when button is hit.
 This way you can overlay different data maybe?